lhrios/myos/readme.md

 - [ncurses library](https://invisible-island.net/ncurses/announce.html) - version 6.2

 \* In some cases not all components or functionalities of the software are supported by MyOS kernel.

+There is a [video](https://youtu.be/AF_JmZHEDTg) that demonstrates part of the previous software listed above having their execution supported by MyOS.

 ## Building and running

 In order to build and run MyOS, the following software is required: